-LASSO will enhance ARM observations by using large-eddy simulation (LES) modeling to provide context and a self-consistent representation of the atmosphere surrounding the Southern Great Plains (SGP) atmospheric observatory.
-The LASSO project will connect processes together and facilitate improved understanding.
+LASSO enhances ARM observations by using large-eddy simulation (LES) modeling to provide context and a self-consistent representation of the atmosphere surrounding the Southern Great Plains (SGP) atmospheric observatory.
+The LASSO project connects processes together and facilitates improved understanding.
 The initial implementation targets shallow clouds at SGP and plans for LASSO to expand to other phenomena and ARM sites.

 The LASSO data are useful to a range of atmospheric researchers, including:

 - Observationalists, who could test retrieval algorithms and measurement strategies;